sjocas14/meme-category-cnn-classifier/README.md

-# meme-era-classifier
+# meme-category-cnn-classifier
-TLDR: This is an interactive machine learning model that is trained to identify a meme's era using the image itself as input.
+TLDR: This is an interactive machine learning model that is trained to identify a meme's category using the image itself as input.

 ## Project Background: